 When a parent is ordered to pay child support and fails to meet this obligation, action must be taken in order to enforce the court order.
 However, there are many options available to enforce these orders and different parties may seek this enforcement.
-If you are entitled to receipt of child support payments, and the obligated party has neglected to meet these payments, speak to a Pensacola Child Support Attorney to discuss your options of enforcement.
+If you are entitled to receipt of child support payments, and the obligated party has neglected to meet these payments, speak to an attorney to discuss your options of enforcement.

 In most cases, the parent entitled to receipt of the court ordered child support payments or Florida’s Department of Revenue through Florida’s Child Support Enforcement, will bring the action.
 The motion filed is known as a Motion for Enforcement/Contempt.
 This motion will provide the court with notice of the existing court order obligating the partying to make the payments in question, as well as the obligated parent’s failure to meet this obligation absent their present ability to do so.
 Whether the receiving parent or the State files this motion, both parties will need to be in attendance at the hearing.
 If the court finds the parent has failed to make these ordered payments, they will hold the obligated party in contempt.
 The court will issue an order stating the overdue amount, and the method of repayment, including withholding of income, tax refunds, lottery winnings, or place liens on property.
 The judge may also include contempt penalties such as fines, payment of the other parent’s attorney’s fees, court costs, suspension of licenses, and even jail time.